Suraj151/pdi-framework/README.md

 * **Event :**
 This is to handle specific event tasks that should be executed on event arrival. just register the event listener as task to perticular event and fire it when event happens.

+* **CommandBase :**
+This is to handle user commands.
+It will help to parse command options and provide it to command line service to execute the command.

 # Device Iot (beta)